jaylikesbunda/ebaypricesearch/README.txt

 ## Installation

-1. Download the "MyEbaySearchTool.exe" file from the provided source.
+1. Download the "ebaypricesearch.exe" file from the github.

-2. Double-click the "MyEbaySearchTool.exe" file to launch the application.
+2. Double-click the ".exe" file to launch the application.

 ## Known Issues